g-s-c-code/PixPorter/README.md

 ## Contributing

-We welcome contributions to PixPorter!
+Contributions are welcome.
 Here’s how you can get involved:

 1. Fork the repository.
 2. Create a feature branch for your changes.